-Florida Parents Lose Custody Of Their Three-Year-Old After Stopping His Chemotherapy Treatments
+Florida Parents Lose Custody Of Their 3-Year-Old After Stopping His Chemotherapy Treatments

 And thus, when Noah failed to turn up for a scheduled chemotherapy session, the police were called.

-The parents were eventually tracked down in Kentucky, and Florida police secured an emergency order that allowed them to remove the boy from the family’s home, and placed in the care of his grandparents.
+The parents were eventually tracked down in Kentucky, and Florida police secured an emergency order that allowed them to remove the boy from the family’s home and placed in the care of his grandparents.

 The family’s attorney, Michael Minardi, says Florida officials are out of line.